sjeulu/advanced-peripherals-util/README.md

 ### Generating the procedural textures

-Run the following command in the root directory of the main repository:
+[Install Nix](https://nixos.org/download/) and run the following command in the root directory of the main repository:
 ```
-nix run github:sjeulu/advanced-peripherals-util -- generate-textures
+nix --extra-experimental-features "nix-command flake" run github:sjeulu/advanced-peripherals-util -- generate-textures
 ```

+`--extra-experimental-features` is not needed if you have them enabled already.

 See `... generate-textures --help` for more.